meizabel/documentation/motivation/ubiquitous-language.md

 the major differences from the current default version in the [release notes](https://github.com/google/protobuf/releases).

-TODO: faster implementation of results of Event Storming.
+## Event Storming results implementataion
 Protobuf is an easy language.

+`TODO: faster implementation of results of Event Storming.`
-### Domain model should be open for evolution
+## Domain model should be open for evolution

-TODO: problems with Java Serialization
+`TODO: problems with Java Serialization`